Telecommunicator/Dispatcher — Public Safety

 Earlham College invites applications for the position of Telecommunicator/Dispatcher in the Department of Public Safety.
 This is a part-time (16 to 24 hours per week) staff position.

 The Telecommunicator, reporting to the Assistant Director of Public Safety, acts as a primary emergency contact, a general information center and a message relay center for the campus.
 This position handles all incoming calls through the college switchboard and coordinates dispatch and deployment of Public Safety and other campus personnel.
-This position primarily covers weekend day shifts, which may include holidays.
+This position primarily covers Friday and Saturday evening and nights, which may include holidays.
 Other shifts may become available as well.
 Preferred applicants would be available for all shifts as needed.

 Primary Duties & Responsibilities